Debugging Clock

 The 555 Timer

-As can be seen, there are three resistors in the center of the circuit, forming a voltage divider.
-The 555 timer is called this way because on the original model the value of R was 5kΩ.
+Three resistors in the center of the circuit form a voltage divider.
+The 555 timer got its name because the original model used three 5kΩ resistors.

 Implementation

 The debugging clock is similar to the SAP-1’s.
-It has an astable and a monostable configuration, which can be selected for different testing needs using a switch.
+It has an astable and a monostable configuration, selected with a switch for different testing needs.

 The difference between my clock and the SAP-1’s is the use of NAND logic for the astable-monostable output switching instead of AND logic.

-The simplified diagram of the 555 timer that Ben Eater used in his videos, shown below, is in my opinion very helpful for understanding the intuition behind the functioning of the timer.
+The simplified diagram of the 555 timer that Ben Eater used in his videos, shown below, is very helpful for building an intuitive sense of how the timer works.

 Astable Multivibrator with 555